Available with Image Server

 The Result layers group includes the following parameters:

-• The Output principal components parameter determines the name of the output data.
+Output principal components is the name of the output data.

-When Mode is specified as Dimension Reduction, the output will be a multiband imagery layer with the components as bands.
+When the Mode parameter is set to Dimension Reduction, the output will be a multiband imagery layer with the components as bands.
 The first band is the first principal component with the largest eigenvalue, the second band has the principal component with the second largest eigenvalue, and so on.

-When Mode is specified as Dimension Reduction, the output will be a table layer containing the weights that each input raster contributed to the principal components.
+When the Mode parameter is set to Dimension Reduction, the output will be a table layer containing the weights that each input raster contributed to the principal components.
 These weights define the correlations of the input data and the output principal components.

 Environments